autowarefoundation/autoware-spell-check-dict/README.md

 # Update all packages (potentially including breaking changes)
 npm update
 ```

-NOTE: You need to update `@tier4/cspell-dicts` after it is updated, as `package-lock.json` contains the specific commit hash to be used.

 ## How to check spelling with the dictionary in your local environment